annejan/swarmtv/trunk/rss-torrent/readme.txt

 from-season	:	From which season to download.
 from-episode: From which episode in that season to download.

-When adding a simple filter a title and nodup value are manitory.
+When adding a simple filter a title and nodup value are mandatory.
-Settings that are not needed may be ommitted.
+Settings that are not needed may be omitted.

 nodup filters :
-none		: No filtering at al
+none		: No filtering at all
-link		:	No torrents with the same url get downloaded. unique	:	No torrents with the same season and episodenumber get downloaded. newer		:	Only newer torrents get downloaded.
+link		:	No torrents with the same URL get downloaded. unique	:	No torrents with the same season and episode number get downloaded. newer		:	Only newer torrents get downloaded.

 Adding SQL filters: